Leonhard-Euler/Linear-diophantine-equation/README.md

 # Linear-diophantine-equation
 A Linear-diophantine-equation problem solved.

-### Counting the number of positive solutions for a linear diophantine equation.
+### Counting the number of non-negative solutions for a linear diophantine equation.
 #### Example
 ```
 x + y = 0